-At its December 2004 meeting, the Trading Disputes Committee ("TDC") identified areas of ambiguity in Section W of the BSC, relating to the application of the Query Deadlines in relation to Trading Disputes.
+At the December 2004 meeting, the Trading Disputes Committee ("TDC") identified areas of ambiguity in Section U and W of the BSC.

-In order to rectify this situation, the Panel, on the recommendation of the TDC, submitted Modification Proposal P184, "Clarification of BSC Section W in relation to the application of the Query Deadline to Trading Queries/Disputes", on 14 January 2005.
+In order to rectify this situation, the Panel, on the recommendation of the TDC submitted Modification Proposal P185, "Redrafting of BSC Sections U and W in relation to clauses pertaining to the processing and rectification of Trading Queries/Disputes", on 14 January 2005.